Raaguttam/LiveSyncDesk-Demo/README.md

 For feedback, support, or collaboration: (livesyncdesk@gmail.com)

-📌 Note
+📌 Note:
-Note: This is an independent personal project.
+This is an independent personal project.
 Please watch the demo video to understand the experience.

    Uttam Konwar
 CREATOR & DEVELOPER